nssensalo/Challenge-3-Assignment/README.md

-# Challenge-3-Assignment
+# Crypto-Arbitrage-Analysis

-##Analysis of historical crypto market data by using overlay plots to spot arbitrage opportunities.
+## Analysis of historical crypto market data by using overlay plots to spot arbitrage opportunities.